 It cannot be emphasised enough, the grace, dedication, and resilience that JoJo possesses.
 She re-recorded two-albums’ worth of songs from over a decade ago, all complete with backing vocals (of which there are so many layers and intricate harmonies) and replicated ad-libs, with some fresh ones thrown in too.
 Not to mention the work of the producers (Klynik and Jordan XL) to achieve 95 per cent of the sound from the originals (purposely, for copyright reasons).
 She literally went out of her way to do this, and neither did she have to, nor – when you remember the reason for it – should she have had to.

-In the caption of a behind-the-scenes video uploaded to her Instagram account, Levesque told of her immense overwhelm to the response to the re-releases and her motivation behind the project.
+In the caption of a behind-the-scenes video uploaded to her Instagram account, Levesque told of her immense overwhelm by the response to the re-releases and her motivation behind the project.

 “This is for my day 1s.
 This is for the amazing creatives who shaped these songs with me… And this is for me.
 For healing.
 Reclaiming my time and my history.”